• The Crypto Fire

 What Is Inflation?

 Inflation is the rate at which prices for goods and services increase, reducing purchasing power.
-In crypto, inflation can impact investor behavior and asset values.
+In the crypto market, inflation can impact investor behavior and asset values.

 1. Causes of Inflation: